britneypadr/work-day-scheduler/README.md

 ## Features

 - Displays the current day at the top of the calendar.
-- Presents time blocks for standard business hours (9am to 5pm).
+- Presents time blocks for standard business hours (9 am to 5 pm).
-- Color-codes each time block to indicate whether it is in the past, present, or future.
+- Color codes each time block indicate whether it is in the past, present, or future.
 - Allows users to enter events into time blocks.
 - Saves events to local storage.
-- Persistently displays saved events even after page refresh.
+- It consistently displays saved events even after a page refresh.

 ## Technologies Used